Genoa: Public transport

 The main railway stations are Genoa Brignole in the east and Genoa Principe in the west.
 Genoa Brignole is close to the business districts and the exhibition centre, while the Principe is close to the port, the university and the historical centre.
 From these two stations depart the main trains connecting Genoa to France, Turin, Milan and Rome.

 Genoa's third most important station is Genoa Sampierdarena, which serves the densely populated neighbourhood of Sampierdarena.
 23 other local stations serve the other neighbourhoods on the 30-kilometre-long coast line from Nervi to Voltri and on the northern line through Bolzaneto and the Polcevera Valley.

 The municipal administration of Genoa plans to transform these urban railway lines to be part of the rapid transit system, which now consists of the Metropolitana di Genova (Genoa Metro), a light metro connecting Brin to the city centre.
 The metro line was extended to Brignole Station in December 2012.
 Trains currently pass through Corvetto station between De Ferrari and Brignole without stopping.
-A possible further extension towards the eastern, densely populated boroughs was planned, but the municipal administration intends to improve the public transport by investing in new tram lines instead of completing the extension of the light metro.
-The current stations of the metro line are Brin-Certosa, Dinegro, Principe, Darsena, San Giorgio, Sant'Agostino and De Ferrari, and the line is 5.3 km long.
+A possible further extension towards the eastern densely populated boroughs was planned, but the municipal administration intends to improve the public transport by investing in new tram lines instead of completing the extension of the light metro.
+The current stations of the metro line are Brin-Certosa, Dinegro, Principe, Darsena, San Giorgio, Sant'Agostino and De Ferrari; the line is 5.3 km long.

 The city's hilly nature has influenced its public transport.
 The city is served by two funicular railways (the Zecca–Righi funicular, the Sant'Anna funicular), the Quezzi inclined elevator, the Principe–Granarolo rack railway, and ten public lifts.
+One sich example is the mixed funicular and lift railway, the Ascensore Castello d'Albertis-Montegalletto.

 The city's metro, bus and trolleybus network is operated by AMT (Azienda Mobilità e Trasporti S.p.A.).
 The Drin Bus is a demand responsive transport service that connects the hilly, low-density areas of Genoa.

-The average time people spend commuting on public transit in Genova, for example to and from work, is 54 min on a weekday.
+The average time people spend commuting on public transit in Genova, for example to and from work, is 54 minutes on a weekday.
 10% of public transit riders ride for more than 2 hours every day.
-The average time people wait at a stop or station for public transit is 12 min, while 13% of riders wait over 20 minutes on average every day.
+The average time people wait at a stop or station for public transit is 12 minutes, while 13% of riders wait over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 4 km, while 2% travel for over 12 km in a single direction.